Lathe: Watchmaking

 Watchmakers lathes are delicate but precise metalworking lathes, usually without provision for screwcutting, and are still used by horologists for work such as the turning of balance staffs.
-A handheld tool called a graver is often used in preference to a slide-mounted tool.
+A handheld tool called a graver, supported by a tool-rest, is often used in preference to a slide-mounted tool.
 The original watchmaker's turns was a simple dead-center lathe with a moveable rest and two loose head-stocks.
 The workpiece would be rotated by a bow, typically of horsehair, wrapped around it.

 Transcription or recording

 Transcription or recording lathes are used to make grooves on a surface for recording sounds.
 These were used in creating sound grooves on wax cylinders and then on flat recording discs originally also made of wax, but later as lacquers on a substratum.
 Originally the cutting lathes were driven by sound vibrations through a horn in a process known as acoustic recording and later driven by an electric current when microphones were first used in sound recording.
 Many such lathes were professional models, but others were developed for home recording and were common before the advent of home tape recording.